 Equinunk Obituaries

-It was noted on November 15th, 2011 that Lyle K Houghtaling perished in Equinunk, Pennsylvania.
+It was reported on November 15th, 2011 that Lyle K Houghtaling passed on in Equinunk, Pennsylvania.
 Houghtaling was 59 years old and was born in Callicoon, NY.
 Send flowers to express your sorrow and honor Lyle K's life.

 History